ivanyordanovgt/brawl-stars-bot/Models.md

 **3. Segment the images**<br>
 First i tried using a popular tool called ```rembg```.
 Results were looking like this:<br>
 <img src="images/models/rembg_result.png" width=170><br>
-Which was useful because the less complicated the object I need to crop out is, the better. <br>
+Which was useful because the less complicated the object I need to crop out is, the better.<br>
-To train a model to crop out the brawler without a circle i decided it's best to manually annotate some images and see if it works because if it does I will save a lot of time.<br>
+To train a model to crop out the brawler without a circle, I decided it's best to manually annotate some images and see if it works because if it does, I will save a lot of time.<br>
 I tried 50, 100, 150 and on 200 annotated images the results were perfect.
+Annotating looks like this:<br><br>
+I tried 50, 100, 150 and on 200 annotated images the results were perfect.
 Annotating looks like this:<br>
 <img src="images/models/manual_segment_annotation.PNG">
 I used [roboflow](roboflow.ai).

-Now that the model is ready it was time to segment all images. ***It took some time*** but the result was the following for each brawler:<br>
+Now that the model is ready, it was time to segment all images. ***It took some time*** but the result was the following for each brawler:<br>
 <img src="images/models/segmented_brawlers.PNG">

 **4. Dataset Generator**<br>
-This part has a lot of details to it so it will be put into separate [section](https://github.com/ivanyordanovgt/brawl-stars-bot/blob/master/Models.md#4.Dataset-Generator)
+This part has a lot of details to it, so it will be put into a separate [section].(https://github.com/ivanyordanovgt/brawl-stars-bot/blob/master/Models.md#4.Dataset-Generator)

 **5. Training process:**<br>
-Model was trained for 150 epochs on 250k dataset on rented rtx4090.
-It costed around 45USD
+The model was trained for 150 epochs on a 250k dataset on a rented RTX 4090.
+It cost around $45 USD.
 ### Dataset Generator
 The generator is split into the following classes